Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-custom-buttons.md

 # Request Custom Buttons
-Custom Buttons provide a way to add your own buttons to a request to perform a particular action or set of actions.   can be added to requests and configured to allow one of three options
+[Custom Buttons](/esp-config/customize/custom-buttons) provide a way to add your own buttons to a request to perform a particular action or set of actions.
+Custom Buttons can be configured to do one of the following:

 * Open a URL
 * Create a popup contains an embeddable URL.